SuHui03/guanchengWan.github.io/_pages/about.md

 - *2024.04:* 🚀🚀 Explore our ArXiv pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.

-- *2023.12:* A paper was accepted to AAAI2024.
+- *2023.12:* A paper was accepted to AAAI 2024.
 See you in Vancouver.

 - *2023.11:* 🚀🚀 We thoroughly explore three core research areas in federated learning: generalization, robustness, and fairness.
 Don't hesitate to utilize our [benchmarking codes](https://github.com/WenkeHuang/MarsFL) for your own research goal!